-President Paul signs law abolishing the Supreme Construction Authority
+President Pavel signs law abolishing the Supreme Construction Authority

 The planned Supreme Construction Office and the system of regional construction offices subordinate to it will not be created.
 The abolition of the purely state construction administration in the new 2021 construction law was signed by President Petr Pavel in a government amendment to the construction law.
 This was announced yesterday by the Castle.
 The building authorities will remain with the municipalities.
 Only the Transport and Energy Construction Authority will be created, subordinated to the Transport Ministry, which will be mainly responsible for transport and energy construction.
 The amendment to the new Construction Act, as approved, is intended to speed up and simplify construction procedures.